mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Wherein the creator of [agar.io](http://agar.io) explained that WebRTC was too complex for him to use, and he's still using WebSockets for his games.

-I got to thinking, surely for the case of client/server game a solution must exist that is much simpler than WebRTC?
+I got to thinking, surely for the case of client/server game a solution must exist that is simpler than WebRTC?

 I wondered what exactly this solution would look like?